YashDawange/interrupt-handler-Yash/README.md

 4. **Handles mixed inputs**: If the user says something like "yeah okay but wait", the agent will interrupt because "wait" is a command word.

 ## Implementation Details
+### Embedding-Based Semantic Checking

+The interruption handler now supports **embedding-based semantic similarity checking** using OpenAI embeddings.
+This provides a more robust way to detect backchanneling by understanding the semantic meaning of user input, not just exact word matches.

+#### Benefits of Embedding-Based Checking

+- **Handles Variations**: Recognizes semantic equivalents like "gotcha", "I understand", "makes sense" as backchanneling
+- **More Robust**: Understands context and meaning, not just exact word matches
+- **Handles Paraphrases**: Catches variations like "that's right", "exactly", "absolutely" as backchanneling
+- **Hybrid Approach**: Falls back to word-based matching if embeddings fail or are unavailable

+#### How It Works

+1. When embeddings are enabled, the handler:
+   - Generates embeddings for the user's transcript using OpenAI's embedding API
+   - Compares it against cached embeddings of known backchanneling phrases
+   - Uses cosine similarity to determine if the transcript is semantically similar to backchanneling
+   - If similarity exceeds the threshold (default: 0.75), treats it as backchanneling

+2. **Caching**:
+   - Backchanneling embeddings are initialized once and cached
+   - Transcript embeddings are cached for 1 hour to reduce API calls
+   - Significantly improves performance and reduces costs

+3. **Fallback**:
+   - If embeddings fail or are disabled, automatically falls back to word-based matching
+   - Ensures reliability even if the OpenAI API is unavailable

+#### Performance Considerations

+- **First Use**: Initial embedding generation for backchanneling phrases happens on first use (one-time cost)
+- **Subsequent Uses**: Transcript embeddings are cached, making subsequent checks fast
+- **API Costs**: Minimal - embeddings are cached and only generated once per unique transcript
+- **Latency**: Embedding checks add ~50-200ms latency on first use, then use cached results

 ### Core Components